zetxek/zetxek/ManagerREADME.md

 From a technical point of view, my main priorities are: systems reliability and scalability, predictability, and having a good overview of what's going on in our systems and why that's happening.

 On the people management side I focus on facilitating for the developers, making sure that it is clear why we work on what we work, and removing impediments.
-Being a developer myself too, I try to be the kind of manager I liked to have: empowering developers, giving plenty of freedom on the implementation, and supporting when hitting roadblocks (either by peer programming, looking for help our of the team, alternative solutions...).
+Being a developer myself too, I try to be the kind of manager I liked to have: empowering developers, giving plenty of freedom on the implementation, and supporting when hitting roadblocks (either by pair programming, looking for help our of the team, alternative solutions...).

 # What do I value most?